 This DIY bar cart was a little more time consuming to build, but definitely worth it in the end, especially for the amount of savings!
 It cost me less than $50 in building materials to build, whereas other similar bar carts retail around $150+.
 Note, I did have the paint and stain on hand already for the finishing, so that is not included in the material cost.

-Below are the steps on how I built this DIY Bar Cart.
-Also, Ashley from Handmade Haven created some awesome, 3D plans of the bar cart build, which you can check out here!
+Below are the steps on how I built this bar cart.
+Also, Ashley from Handmade Haven created some awesome, 3D plans of the build, which you can check out here!

 Note, this post contains some affiliate links.
 For more information see my disclosures here.

-1. Make your DIY bar cart frame cuts from the 2x2s
+1. Make your bar cart frame cuts from the 2x2s

 - 4 pieces at 30.5″